u-blox/ubxlib/README.md

 Having chosen your MCU and installed the platform tools, navigate to the directories below your chosen MCU directory to find the required build information.
 For instance, you may find a `runner` directory, which is a generic build that compiles any or all of the examples and tests that can run on a given platform.
 In that directory you will find detailed information on how to perform the build.

 Configuration information for the examples and the tests can be found in the `cfg` directory of your chosen MCU.
 Depending on how you have connected your MCU to a u-blox module you may need to override this configuration, e.g. to change which MCU pin is connected to which pin of the u-blox module.
-The `README.md` in the `runner` directory of you chosen MCU will tell you how to override conditional compilation flags in order to do this.
+The `README.md` in the `runner` directory of your chosen MCU will tell you how to override conditional compilation flags in order to do this.

 # Examples: How To Use `ubxlib`